 An option can have a single or multiple values.
 Options are edited in the Element Wizard View.

-Every element can be linked to other elements.
-Certain element types are owned by other elements through certain links.
+Every element can be linked to other elements, according to the rules that are defined in DSLs.
+A DSL can define certain element types to be owned by other elements of another type.
 Owned means that when you delete the owner, the owned element gets deleted, too.
-And you can only created the owned element when there exists an owner.
+And: You can only create the owned element when there exists an owner.

-A single link is unidirectional by nature.
+A link is in itself unidirectional.
 Not only elements but also links can have options set.
+This is rarely the case, though.
 Links are edited in the Element Wizard View.

-A link from element A to B and a link from element B to A can be defined to belong to each other, to be bi-directional (according to the datastructures to store models).
-This functionality is as of the writing of this documentation not yet implemented in the web modeler.
+A link from element A to B and another link from element B to A can be defined to belong to each other, to be bidirectional (according to the datastructures to store models).
+This functionality is, as of the writing of this documentation, not yet implemented in the web modeler.